Skip to content

 The excavation at Cata Sand on the island of Sanday in Orkney not only unearthed the remains of Early Neolithic Houses, but also as reported in August, the skeletons of around twelve whales originating in the nineteenth century.

-by seanlisle1Tuesday, October 24, 2017 (11:48pm)Monday, November 7, 2022 (5:35pm)
+By seanlisle1Tuesday, October 24, 2017 (11:48pm)Monday, November 7, 2022 (5:35pm)

 Continue Reading